 worked also with choreographers such as Jiri Kylian, Paul Selwyn Norton, Tero Saarinen, Angelin Preljocaj and more.
 After leaving the company, she moved to Berlin.
 Here Yael worked as a freelancer, creating her own work and dancing with the choreographers Ari Rosenzweig, Jorg Schiebe and Christoph Winkler, among others.
-In 2007, she joined the Sasha Waltz and Guests Co., and has been working with her ever since, creating and performing many pieces such as Continu, Kreatur, Allee der Kosmonauten and Körper.
+In 2007, she joined the Sasha Waltz and Guests Co., and has been working with her ever since, creating and performing many pieces such as Rauschen, Kreatur, Allee der Kosmonauten, Dido & Aneas among many others.
 Yael is a certified gaga teacher.
-Gaga is a dance movement developed by the artistic director of the Bat-Sheva Dance Co., Ohad Naharin, and has been teaching parallel to her dancing career.
+Gaga is a dance movement developed by the artistic director of the Batsheva Dance Co., Ohad Naharin, and has been teaching parallel to her dancing career.
 Yael finished her B.A. in Sociology and is currently doing her Masters in

 “Gaga challenges multi-layer tasks.
 We are aware of the connection between effort and pleasure, we are aware of the distance between our body parts, we are aware of the friction between flesh and bones… We are turning on the volume of listening to our body, we appreciate small gestures… we might be silly, we can laugh at ourselves.
 We connect to the sense of “plenty of time”, especially when we move fast, we learn to love our sweat, we discover our passion to move” -Ohad Naharin